What Is a Clinical Lab Technician? A Closer Look at the Pros Behind the Microscope

 - Computer literacy

-So while you should have a proclivity towards science, you will learn the majority of those technical skills through formal education.
+While you should have a proclivity towards science, you will learn the majority of those technical skills through formal education and on-the-job training.

 What is the career outlook for clinical lab technicians?

 If you’re intrigued by the idea of becoming a clinical lab technician, you’re likely curious about what your job prospects might be.
-You’ll be happy to hear the BLS projects employment of clinical lab technicians to grow 11 percent through 2028.1 This is more than twice the average rate of employment growth for all occupations.
+You’ll be happy to hear the BLS projects employment of clinical lab technologists and technicians to grow 11 percent from 2020 through 2030.1 That amounts to adding a projected 36,500 clinical lab technologists and technician jobs during that period.1

-Clinical and medical lab technicians will be in demand for several reasons.
+Demand for these roles is being driven by several factors.
 First, healthcare reform has allowed access to affordable medical testing for more patients.
 Second, with an aging US population comes a spike in patients who need lab work done.
-Last, the BLS predicts an increase in prenatal testing for genetic conditions.
+Additionally, the BLS states prenatal testing for genetic conditions is increasingly common.1

 How much do clinical lab technicians make?

 Now you know this career has a favorable job outlook, but what can you expect from a typical clinical lab technician salary?
-According to the BLS, the median annual salary for clinical lab technicians in 2018 was $52,330.1 Compare this to the $38,640 median annual salary average for all occupations and you should feel good about your earning potential in this field.1
+According to the BLS, the 2021 median annual salary for clinical lab technologists and technicians is $57,800.1 Compare this to the $45,7600 median annual salary average for all occupations in 2021 and you should feel good about your earning potential in this field.1

-It should be noted that the clinical lab technician salary will vary based on your employer.
-For example, those working in medical and surgical hospitals typically have the highest compensation, while those employed in physician’s offices tend to fall on the lower end of the salary scale.1
+It should be noted that the clinical lab technician salary can vary based on your employer.
+For example, those working in outpatient care centers typically have the highest compensation, while those employed in physician’s offices tend to fall on the lower end of the salary scale.1

 How do you become a clinical lab technician?

-Clinical lab technicians typically need an associate’s degree or postsecondary certificate, according to the BLS.1 Some states also require lab techs to be licensed.
+Clinical lab technicians typically need an associate’s degree or post, according to the BLS.1 Some states also require lab techs to be licensed.

-Aspiring clinical lab technicians can earn a Medical Laboratory Technician Associate’s degree in as few as 21 months.3 Students can expect to acquire practical training in the following areas:
+Aspiring clinical lab technicians can earn a Medical Laboratory Technician Associate’s degree in as few as 21 months.3 Students can expect to develop their expertise in the following areas:

 - Safety standards

 Curious about what courses are included in the clinical lab technician curriculum?
-Here are a few common ones to expect:
+Here is a sampling of subjects to expect:

 - Clinical Chemistry